MicrosoftDocs/power-platform/power-virtual-agents/advanced-flow-create.md

 ## Author the flow on the Power Automate portal

-Now you'll add actions to your flow to fetch the current forecast from MSN Weather.
+Now add actions to your flow.
+In the current example, the action you'll add fetches the current forecast from MSN Weather.

-1. Select the name of the flow and rename it `Get weather forecast`.
+1. Select the name of the flow and rename it **Get weather forecast**.

     :::image type="content" source="media/advanced-flow-create/RenameFlow.png" alt-text="Screenshot of flow name selected.":::

-1. Add the following flow input parameters to the **Power Virtual Agents** flow trigger:
+1. Add the following input parameters to the **Power Virtual Agents** flow trigger:

-    - City (String)
+    - City (Text)
     - Zipcode (Number)

     :::image type="content" source="media/advanced-flow-create/input-params.png" alt-text="Screenshot of input parameters for Power Automate flow.":::